 Out of the animals found in Iceland, 28 species are mammals.
 Before humans settled in Iceland in the ninth century, the Arctic Fox was the only land mammal inhabiting the island.
-Today it is flourishing with both wild and domestic mammals introduced by humans.
-The Icelandic horse and sheep are perhaps the most renowned mammals on the island with the population of Icelandic sheep estimated to be three times more than the population of humans.
+Today it is flourishing with both wild and domestic mammals that were introduced by humans.
+The Icelandic horse and sheep are perhaps the most well-known mammals on the island, with the population of Icelandic sheep estimated to be three times more than the population of humans!
 This article discusses some of the mammals found on the island.

 The puffin is a small species of bird.
-During the spring breeding season, puffins have colorful beaks and during the winter their beaks turn a dull gray.
+During the spring breeding season, puffins have colorful beaks.
+During the winter their beaks turn grey.
 A puffin's coat is predominantly black and white and its beak is large and resembles that of a parrot.
-There are three species of puffin which are the tufted puffin, the horned puffin, and the Atlantic puffin.
-The tufted and horned puffins are found in the North Pacific Ocean while the Atlantic puffin inhabits the North Atlantic Ocean.
-The birds spend their time on water and only migrate ashore to breed.
-Nearly sixty percent of the Atlantic puffin population breed in Iceland.
 Their main diet consists of small fish but they also feed on zooplanktons.
 Puffins are known to dive up to 200 feet below the water level to hunt.

 9. White-beaked dolphin

-The white-beaked dolphin is the dominant species of dolphin in Iceland.
-They have white or light gray sides and the male's beak is fully white while the female's beak is only white at the tip.
+The white-beaked dolphin is the dominant species of dolphin found in Iceland.
+They have white or light gray sides.
+The male's beak is fully white while the female's beak is only white at the tip.
 White-beaked dolphins gather in social groups that consist of both related and unrelated members of dolphins around the same age group and in some cases the same sex.
 It is estimated that nearly 30,000 white-beaked dolphins inhabit the coast of Iceland.
 Their primary source of food is gadoid fish which include whiting, cod, and haddock.

 The narwhal is one of the two species of the Monodontidae family, the other being the beluga whale.
 Unlike their female counterparts, male narwhals have an elongated canine tooth that resembles a tusk.
 They are generally found in groups of 5-10.
 Their primary diet consists of Arctic cod, cuttlefish, shrimp, and Greenland halibut.
 They are threatened by humans, polar bears, sharks, and killer whales and their numbers have declined to approximately 75,000.
 Narwhals are known to suffocate during winter if they get trapped in blocks of ice.
 To avoid this, they dive to 2,620 feet during the cold period to avoid predators and the freezing temperatures.